-Figure 1: Methodology overview
+Fig. 1.
+Methodology overview

-- 1. In parallel to the development of the physical device, an initial version of the control software is engineered with Reactive Blocks.
-This first model already contains several functions that will also be used later in the final version, e.g., the access to sensors and actuators.
-The functions guaranteeing safety, however, are either not implemented or based on initial data concluded from simulations resp. experience with previous versions. - 2.
-Code is generated from the initial Reactive Blocks model and used in the prototypes which are tested in order to find out relevant kinematic properties. - 3.
+- 2. Code is generated from the initial Reactive Blocks model and used in the prototypes which are tested in order to find out relevant kinematic properties. - 3.
 When all relevant properties are observed, the control software is extended.
 For that, we amend the original Reactive Blocks model by adding building blocks and flows.
 In this way, existing sub-functionality will be preserved making the development process cheaper. - 4.
 The extended Reactive Blocks model is analyzed by BeSpaceD for compliance with relevant spatiotemporal properties.
 Depending on the complexity of the verification runs, we may carry out the proofs in two different ways: - (a) One extracts a descriptive formula of relevant system functionality from the Reactive Blocks model and transforms it into a format readable by BeSpaceD.
 Afterwards, BeSpaceD verifies that this specification keeps certain spatiotemporal properties.
-As shown in (Herrmann et al., 2016), the extraction of the descriptive formulas can be carried out automatically if the Reactive Blocks model was developed based on a certain course of action and a set of dedicated building blocks.
-Due to its completeness, this kind of analysis is preferred but according to the complexity of the problem might exceed the capabilities of the solvers used by BeSpaceD.
+As shown in [17], the extraction of the descriptive formulas can be carried out automatically if the Reactive Blocks model was developed based on a certain course of action and a set of dedicated building blocks.
+Due to its completeness, this kind of analysis is preferred but according to the complexity of the problem might exceed the capabilities of the solvers used by BeSpaceD. - (b) One composes the control software model with a simulator that is also created in Reactive Blocks [13].
+Thus, several simulation runs can be performed and their logs are translated into input for BeSpaceD that analyzes the data for compliance with the spatiotemporal properties.
+The log data can be proved very efficiently (e.g., 10,000's of different spatiotemporal coordinates within a split second).
+But in contrast to the other solution, this one is not exhaustive such that it can only guarantee the preservation of the properties for the simulated cases.

-Figure 2: Track control zones
+Fig. 2.
+Track with control zones